-The salad burnet herb is the best substitute for cucumber
+How to grow salad burnet (the best substitute for cucumber)

 If you need cucumber but don’t have any, this leafy herb is here to help.

 If you had to describe its flavour, you’d say cucumber-like with a hint of nuttiness.
 It’s also one of the easiest herbs to grow, producing young leaves virtually year round in a cold, temperate climate.

 That’s two good reasons why salad burnet is a great herb, especially when a light cucumber flavour is needed.